fruit trees

 1.5 to 1.4 mt

-Rootstock reared in the nursery the first year and grafted with the variety in the second year.
+Rootstock reared in the nursery in the first year and grafted with the variety in the second year.

 Quality